 Read more about different options for RV windows and make an informed decision.

-A well-insulated rig with a good heating system, an enclosed, heated underbelly, and insulated windows will be sufficient for cold weather RVing.
+A well-insulated rig with a good heating system, an enclosed, heated underbelly, and insulated windows will be sufficient for extreme cold weather camping.
 There are some models, however, that are designed with winter in mind and these often add extra features to make the experience easier and more comfortable.
 While they are not essential, those who use their RVs frequently in cold weather may appreciate these perks:

 - Insulated/heated water lines.
 These can also be purchased separately and added.
 This feature extends the temperature range for using city water hookups